macCesar/ti.youtube/README.md

 A simple library to get the URL of the given **YouTube Video ID** to use it natively with Ti.Media.VideoPlayer

-It returns an URL object with the following attributes:
+It returns an URL object with the following properties:

 ```javascript
 {